Hampton Falls Historical Society

 Pieced by Trustee Wendy Harrington, each block represents a piece of American history.
 We thank Janet-Lee Santeusanio, nationally recognized machine quilter, for her donation of the patriotic-themed machine quilting.
 Quilt size is 70” x 82”

-See the quilt in person and purchase raffle tickets on July 17th 6-8 pm at the Museum, or in the Hampton Falls Free Library during the month of September.
+See the quilt in person and purchase raffle tickets on August 21st at the Bandstand Concert on the Common (buy a raffle ticket, get a free ice cream!), or in the Hampton Falls Free Library during the month of September.

 You can also purchase tickets in our online store.